A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Preliminaries

-In this paper, we use MC sampling methods and K-means, a clustering method in machine learning, to generate scenarios, as the uncertainties are described by a BNN model such that the propagation of uncertainties is intractable to analyze.
+To express the joint uncertainties of matrix functions and scheduling signals by scenario trees, we generate model paths by sampling the scheduling signals and simulating the BNN model and apply reduction techniques to the model paths for generating representative scenarios while preserving the statistical properties of uncertainty quantified by the BNN model.
+In particular, we use MC sampling methods and K-means, a clustering method in machine learning, to generate scenarios, as the uncertainties are described by a BNN model such that the propagation of uncertainties is intractable to analyze.
 In particular, MC methods are employed to sample models from the BNN model for selected scheduling trajectories.
 While Lemma \ref{lemma:contain} claims there exists a scalar $N_{\text{MC}}$ such that the trajectories of the sampled $N_{\text{MC}}$ models contain the system trajectory, $N_{\text{MC}}$ can be too large for online optimization of the SMPC problems.
 Instead, we apply K-means clustering to the $N_{\text{MC}}$ models to reduce the number of scenarios.
 K-means clustering is a vector quantization method which partitions $N_{\text{s}}$ observations/samples $\{\mathrm{x}^{(i)}\}_{i=1}^{N_{\text{s}}}$ into $C$ disjoint clusters $\{S_{c}\}_{c=1}^{C}$ by minimizing the within-cluster sum-of-squares variances (squared Euclidean distances) $\sum_{c=1}^{C}\sum_{\mathrm{x}\in S_{c}}\|\mathrm{x}-\mu_{c}\|^{2}$, and each cluster is described by the mean (a.k.a. \textit{centroid}) of the samples in the cluster.
 We use the cluster centroids of the models sampled from the BNN model as the models of scenarios.
 However, the $C$ scenarios may lose the property of the $N_{\text{MC}}$ models in Lemma \ref{lemma:contain}.

 To incorporate a probabilistic safety certificate into the scenario generation, we add extra scenarios corresponding to the worst cases based on the $N_{\text{MC}}$ models.
 Then, the system is safe under \eqref{eq:ctrl-input} if \eqref{eq:ocp-general}, where all the scenarios are subject to the constraints, is feasible.
 Details of the scenario generation with safety guarantees will be provided in the next section.